Rushabh-Runwal/Timegpt-tabula9-and-relational-deep-learning-Demo/README.md

 ---

 ### 3. **RDL and RelBench**
-This folder demonstrates the use of Relational Deep Learning (RDL) with RelBench for tabular prediction tasks:

 - **[GNN-Based Model for Tabular Prediction](https://drive.google.com/drive/folders/1iJ5bDU_8ihDQiwaRzZOiwBtWIezPZdZT?usp=sharing)**
   Trains a Graph Neural Network (GNN) model on tabular datasets and evaluates its performance.